 PayPal, Venmo, Square Cash, Alipay, Paytm, M-Pesa are some examples of the financial institution payment app.
-These are not created by banks, they are created by big companies with an approved status of financial institutions.
+These apps are not built by banks, but they are developed by big companies with an approved status of financial institutions.
 These are money transfer apps, users can transfer money from their credit card/bank account to other’s credit card/bank accounts.
-You can use these apps to transfer money for personal transactions or business transactions as well.
+You can use these apps to transfer money for personal transactions, as well as for business transactions.

 3) Created by Social Platforms

 The social media apps have leveraged their popularity and user base to build payment transfer features as well.
 WeChat, Square Cash, Snapchat, are some examples of P2P payment features within a social platform.
 Users can transfer money with their friends, family, and other people, who are using the same social media platform.
 They reward you in the form of cashback and coupons when you pay or receive money using their social media payment apps.